RatulHasan/custom-role-creator/README.md

     * Create a new role as a copy existing role capabilities.
     * Assign capabilities to a role.
     * Delete unnecessary role.
+    * Assign capabilities to individual users'.
+    * Reset Custom Role Creator Made Roles To Default.
+    * Restore roles and capabilities to default as WordPress Core.

 ### Screenshot
 All Roles